Psycojoker/HolyView/README.rst

 ------------
 Holyview is a tool design to help you choose what could be the most efficient thing to work on right now.
-It is based on the approach suggest by Stephen Covey of classifying things by importance and urgence and to focus on important and non-urgent stuff.
+It is based on the approach suggest by Stephen Covey of classifying things by importance and urgency and to focus on important and non-urgent stuff.

 More details here: http://en.wikipedia.org/wiki/First_Things_First_(book)